-The UK is in the process of massive power sector change, and no change is more critical than the DNO-DSO journey which will change the way the industry fundamentally works.
-The DSO model is the future of the industry, and if the existing DNOs do not step forward to take the role, then other organizations will do and are doing so.
+The UK is in the process of massive power sector change, and no change is more critical than the DNO-DSO journey that will change the way the industry fundamentally works.
+The DSO model is the future of the industry, and if the existing DNOs do not step forward to take the role, then other organizations will do, and are doing so.
 Given that there are existing RIIO ED1 commitments to meet and RIIO ED2 is now less than six years away, then the journey for the UK DNOs should start now.
 This is the first of a series of blogs we will be issuing on the topic; this blog sets the scene by identifying the change drivers in the industry, and providing an overview of the power system of the future.

 What is driving change in the power distribution system?

 As renewable energy production reduces in cost, deployment increases and drives power system autonomy and interconnection simultaneously.
 Coordination of the bulk power system across the national grid drives down renewable energy integration costs, and is a growing necessity given the current power needs of UK.
 In addition, the cost of renewable energy is falling for individual customers, and therefore customers increasingly own their own generation systems to provide themselves with resiliency in the event of grid failure, and a choice of where and how they source their power to manage cost.